 What to consider when choosing a messaging service

-Now that you have a basic understanding of what third-party messaging platforms exist, it’s time to find out what we (developers) and you (the business owner) should take into account when choosing a third-party chat solution.
+Now that you have a basic understanding of what third-party messaging platforms exist, it’s time to find out what developers and business owners should take into account when choosing a third-party chat solution.

 1. Protocol independence

 A number of real-time communication protocols – such as WebSockets, MQTT, XMPP, BOSH, COMET, and long polling – are used to enable instant data exchange between an app’s clients and its server.
-At the end of the day, however, each protocol has its limitations (WebSockets, for example, is only supported by 77 percent of browsers and faces problems bypassing proxy servers that block it).
+At the end of the day, however, each protocol has its limitations.
 Moreover, the landscape of mobile devices, browsers, and protocols is constantly changing.

-What this means is that modern businesses and developers need to choose a solution that can easily adapt to the stream of ever-changing environments and technologies.
+What this means is that businesses and developers need to choose a solution that can easily adapt to ever-changing environments and technologies.